 When to see them

-The Leonid meteor shower peaks on the night of Friday, Nov.
+The Leonid meteor shower peaks on the night of Saturday, Nov.
 17, and early the following morning.
-Skywatchers may be able to see some meteors on days just before and after the peak.
-The moon will only start to show its face briefly around sunset, meaning there will be excellent viewing conditions for watching the Leonids.
+Skywatchers may be able to see some meteors on days just before and after the peak, although the moon will continue to obstruct views.
+According to the American Meteor Society, skywatchers can expect to see around 15 meteors per hour this year.
 [Most Amazing Leonid Meteor Shower Photos]

 Where to see the Leonids